konfigurate/mosinstall/README.md

 ## Version Compatibility

-### Mojave
+- Mojave and older

-Mojave doesn't support the curl command, so the script fails to start.
+    When using Mojave, I had problems getting curl to work.
+Also when downlaoded, the Installer would always ask for an administrator password, which is not set in the recovery.
+Using the Mojave Recovery will therefore not work.

-### Catalina, Big Sur and Monterey
+- Catalina, Big Sur and Monterey

     Using the Recovery for those three Versions supports the installation of all three Versions:

     - Big Sur
     - Monterey
     - Ventura

-### Ventura
+- Ventura

     The Ventura Recovery doesn't support downgrading to other Versions of macOS, so you can only install Ventura from here.

-You may have success using Shift+Option+Command+R to boot in an older Recovery.
+    You may have success using Shift+Option+Command+R to boot in an older Recovery, but Mojave or older won't work, as already described.